mylesmmurphy/prettify-ts/README.md

 ### Packaging

-To ensure that the Visual Studio Code extension is packaged with all required dependencies, this monorepo uses a `postbuild` script.
-After building the packages, the `postbuild` script (`node ./scripts/post-build.js`) copies the built TypeScript plugin and its `package.json` directly into the extension's `node_modules` directory.
-This approach guarantees that the VS Code extension packaging tool (`vsce`) can find all necessary dependencies in the expected location, making the extension ready for distribution without relying on workspace-specific features like Yarn's `nohoist`.
+This monorepo uses pnpm workspaces to manage dependencies.
+During development, pnpm automatically symlinks local packages (like typescript-plugin) into the extension’s node_modules directory.
+This setup is ideal for debugging, as changes to the plugin are immediately reflected in the extension.

+For packaging and publishing, the process is as follows:

+1. Prepackage step: A script deletes the symlinked plugin from the extension’s node_modules and copies the actual built files and package.json into place.
+It also updates the extension’s package.json dependency on the plugin from "workspace:*" to "*".
+This ensures the VS Code extension packaging tool (vsce) includes the real dependency, not a symlink, and avoids pnpm workspace-specific version specifiers, which don't work with vsce.
+2. Packaging: The extension is packaged using vsce, producing a .vsix file ready for distribution.
+3. Postpackage step: The symlink is restored by re-installing dependencies with pnpm, and the dependency in package.json is reverted back to "workspace:*", returning the workspace to its development-ready state.

+This approach ensures a smooth workflow for both development (with live symlinks) and packaging (with real files included).

 ## License